thycotic/scim-connector-docs/install/manual.md

 To manually install the SCIM Connector:

-1. Navigate to the Thycotic website and download the Installer Zip file for the SCIM Connector application.
+1. Download the Installer Zip file for the SCIM Connector application.
 1. Using Administrator credentials, unzip the contents of the __ZIP__ file into the IIS directory.
 For example, unzip the contents to `C:\inetpub\wwwroot\SCIMConnector`.

 1. Open IIS Manager to create a new application pool.